rpoleski/MulensModel/developers_board.md

   * plt.scatter -> plt.plot; after that we can start unit tests for plt calls
   * check for memory leaks by running long calculations and monitoring RAM usage
 * Style/Architecture:
-  * _PEP8 and exceptions - use specific ones or "except Exception:" (i.e., no E722 in pycodestyle output)_
   * Are we consistent with PEP8? [check here](http://pep8online.com/) or pycodestyle command
   * PEP8 for tests/ (test\_Event is already done: test\_Event test\_ModelParameters test\_Model\_Parallax
   * for examples/
-  * try/except - give specific exception names
   * better import of the module so that all main classes are accessible (use \_\_all\_\_ = [...] in all files?)
   * Utils - Make subpackage/submodules that group related functions (e.g. flux2mag conversions)?